-2018 is a special year for Martins Wood as we are celebrating our 50th Anniversary!
+2018 was a special year for Martins Wood as we celebrated our 50th Anniversary!

-One of the many things organised mark this was when a drone came to take a photograph of the whole school.
+One of the many things organised to mark this was when a drone came to take a photograph of the whole school.
 The short video below shows the fun we had and how this was done.
-If you would like a copy of the photo (similar to the final shot on the video) then these can be purchased from the office for just £1.

 Martins Wood in the 1960s

 Martins Wood opened in 1968 as two separate schools- Martins Wood Infant School and Martins Wood Junior School.
 Although it was one building, it had two separate entrances, offices, halls and headteachers; Mr Ovens (Juniors) and Mrs Bright (Infants).
 Both were built to be “two form entry” meaning that they could have two classes per year group.
 Although there is nothing on record to confirm when this happened, the MP for Stevenage at the time, Shirley Williams, officially opened the school.
 Apparently they were very lucky as, totally coincidentally, the RAF Red Arrows flew over the school, making the “opening ceremony” particularly exciting for everyone!

 Still two separate schools, across the 1970s the numbers of pupils increased rapidly and additional temporary classrooms (mobiles) were built, roughly where the carpark is now.
 These were used to accommodate additional classes whilst another local school was built.